 Finally, we need to encourage more international cooperation in scientific research among nations whose policies on net contribute to global innovation.
-For example, these nations should establish and support a Global Science and Innovation Foundation (GSIF), whose mission would be to fund scientific research, particularly internationally collaborative research, on key global challenges.
+For example, these nations should establish and support a Global Science and Innovation Foundation (GSIF), whose

+Perhaps the most important step needed is for global policymakers, economists, and pundits to begin to treat innovation as if it were as important as trade in optimizing global economic growth and welfare. mission would be to fund scientific research, particularly internationally collaborative research, on key global challenges.
 Countries should also work collaboratively to support more international cooperative scientific research initiatives and share the research results they produce.
 For example, in the Transatlantic Trade and Investment Partnership Agreement (T-TIP), the United States and Europe should establish a bilateral research and development (R&D) participation model in order to better coordinate cross-border precompetitive research partnerships.3